kubernetes-sigs/cluster-api/docs/proposals/improve-status-in-CAPI-resources.md

 # Summary

-This documents defines how status across all Cluster API resources is going to evolve in the v1beta2 API version, focusin on improving usability and consistency across different resources in CAPI and with the rest of the ecosystem.
+This document defines how status across all Cluster API resources is going to evolve in the v1beta2 API version, focusing on improving usability and consistency across different resources in CAPI and with the rest of the ecosystem.

 # Motivation